ivalkshfoeif/INFO5100-PROJECT/README.md

 # INFO5100-PROJECT

-This is an implementation for Object-Oriented Design question "Design a parking lot" with MVC(Model, View, Controller) pattern
+This is an implementation for Object-Oriented Design question "Design a parking lot"

 ## Installation

+The project is based on Maven and Java 11 or higher version

+You can find the jar file here : https://drive.google.com/file/d/1mB37edebWXx0UzOqc4pRd1ox-onALsbN/view?usp=sharing

+Or import the code to Intellj and run Main.java

 ## Database